petrikaj/lappaa/compare/lappaa-vs-descript.md

 ## Workflow: Unboxing vs. Post-Production

-For casual use, Lappaa excels at **"unboxing" raw audio for chat**.
-If you want to send a voice note on WhatsApp or iMessage but want the recipient to be able to read captions before deciding to listen, Lappaa turns that raw audio into a captioned micro-video instantly.
+For casual use, Lappaa excels at **"unboxing" raw media for chat**.
+If you want to send a voice/video note on WhatsApp or iMessage but want the recipient to be able to read captions before deciding to listen, Lappaa turns that raw media into a captioned micro-video instantly.
 Descript's comprehensive desktop workflow is not designed for this type of casual, instant mobile messaging.

 For DJs, Artists, **Small Business Professionals**, and **Voiceover Artists**, Lappaa is a single mobile tool: import the master audio or record a thought leadership snippet, add a visualizer, apply exact social-media LUFS normalization, and post directly to your audience.